Galway Guided Walking Tour - Photo 1

 Galway Guided Walking Tour

 Discover one of Ireland's most culturally rich cities on this walking tour of Galway.
-We'll explore iconic historic landmarks and neighborhoods while learning about the city's history.
+We'll explore iconic historic landmarks and atmospheric neighbourhoods as we learn about the city's long and fascinating history.
 Galway Walking Tour.
-At the indicated time, we'll meet...

 • 2 hours

 Discover one of Ireland's most culturally rich cities on this walking tour of Galway.
-We'll explore iconic historic landmarks and neighborhoods while learning about the city's history.
+We'll explore iconic historic landmarks and atmospheric neighbourhoods as we learn about the city's long and fascinating history.

 Galway Walking Tour

-At the indicated time, we'll meet outside St Columba's Credit Union office on the edge of Eyre Square to begin this walking tour.
+At the indicated time, we'll meet outside St Columba's Credit Union office on the edge of Eyre Square and begin this walking tour of Galway.

-Starting from our meeting point, we'll walk around Eyre Square, where we'll see The Browne Doorway, moved to Eyre Square in 1905, marking its historical significance.
+We will walk around Eyre Square, where we'll see The Browne Doorway, which was relocated to Eyre Square in 1905.
+The history of this monument is noteworthy.

-Another landmark in the park is the Quincentennial Fountain, designed by architect Eamon O'Doherty and inaugurated in 1984 to commemorate the 500th anniversary of Galway City as a borough.
+Another highlight is the Quincentennial Fountain, designed by Eamon O'Doherty, which was inaugurated in 1984 to commemorate Galway's establishment as a borough.

-The tour continues at the Galway Market, open year-round on Saturdays and Sundays, featuring food and craft stalls.
-We will then stroll down Kirwan's Lane, often termed the medieval heart of Galway, highlighting 16th and 17th-century architecture.
+A visit to the bustling Galway Market, open year-round on Saturdays and Sundays, will offer a variety of food and craft stalls.
+Following this, we will stroll down Kirwan's Lane in the Latin Quarter, featuring 16th and 17th-century architecture.

 Included